 Age Typical Behaviour Birth to 11 Babies explore media and materials as part of their exploration of the months world around them.
 8 to 20 Explores and experiments with a range of media through sensory months exploration, and using whole body.
-Move their whole bodies to sounds they enjoy, such as music or a regular 16 to 26 beat. months Imitates and improvises actions they have observed, e.g. clapping or waving.
+1110111113 Move their whole bodies to sounds they enjoy, such as music or a regular 16 to 26 beat. months Imitates and improvises actions they have observed, e.g. clapping or 1110111113 waving.
 Begins to move to music, listen to or join in rhymes or songs.
 Notices and is interested in the effects of making movements which leave marks.
-00 1 07 22 to 36 Joins in singing favourite songs. months Creates sounds by banging, shaking, tapping or blowing.
-Shows an interest in the way musical instruments sound.
-English the state of the following state of the state of 20 1- 50 30 to 50 Enjoys joining in with dancing and ring games. months Sings a few familiar songs.
-Beginning to move rhythmically.
-Imitates movement in response to music. · Taps out simple repeated rhythms.
+22 to 36 Joins in singing favourite songs. months Creates sounds by banging, shaking, tapping or blowing.
+1110111113 Shows an interest in the way musical instruments sound.
+Experiments with blocks, colours and marks.
+30 to 50 Enjoys joining in with dancing and ring games. months Sings a few familiar songs.
+1110111113 Beginning to move rhythmically.
+Imitates movement in response to music.
+Taps out simple repeated rhythms.
 Explores and learns how sounds can be changed.
+Explores and reams now soon as earn be changed.
 Explored colour and how colours can be changed.
-Understands that they can use lines to enclose a space, and then begin to use these shapes to represent objects. · Beginning to be interested in and describe the texture of things.
+Understands that they can use lines to enclose a space, and then begin to use these shapes to represent objects.
+Beginning to be interested in and describe the texture of things.
 Uses various construction materials.
+Uses various construction materials.
 Beginning to construct, stacking blocks vertically and horizontally, making enclosures and creating spaces.
 Joins construction pieces together to build and balance.
 Realises tools can be used for a purpose.
-40 to 60 Begins to build a repertoire of songs and dances. months Explores the different sounds of instruments.
-1110111113 Explores what happens when they mix colours.
+40 to 60 months E alama libra differentia a ada di Cada anda THOMES Explores the different sounds of instruments.
+Explores what happens when they mix colours.
 Experiments to create different textures.
 Understands that different media can be combined to create new effects.
-Manipulates materials to achieve a planned effect. · Constructs with a purpose in mind, using a variety of resources.
+A A series to the control of the transfer of the control of the co Manipulates materials to achieve a plannea effect.
+Constructs with a purpose in mind, using a variety of resources.
 Uses simple tools and techniques competently and appropriately.
 Selects appropriate resources and adapts work where necessary.
-Selects tools and techniques needed to shape, assemble and join materials they are using.
+Selects appropriate resources and adapts work where necessary.
+Selects tools and techniques needed to shape, assemble and join materials they are using. maionais iney are using.
 Early Children sing songs, make music and dance, and experiment with ways of Learning changing them.
-They safely use and explore a variety of materials, tools Goal and techniques, experimenting with colour, design, texture, form and 0 0 0. function.
-TOTICITOTI.
+They safely use and explore a variety of materials, tools • Goal and techniques, experimenting with colour, design, texture, form and function.